03 Dec 3 Action Items to Protect your Roof before Winter Strikes!

 Pretty soon Santa will be riding around the night sky and landing on roofs across the world.
 After Santa leaves, then winter will be in full swing and your roof will be alone with the cold and rainy weather.

-As the main protection against winter weather, then there are a few main things you can do to help protect your roof before winter is in full gear.
+There are a few main things you can do to help protect your home before winter hits.
 In addition to routine checks, which cannot be understated to prevent long term damage to any major home appliance, there are some simple weekend projects that homeowners can do before winter strikes.

 Winter Roof Preparation

-First, there are some quick checks that homeowners can do in a short time frame to gage the risk their roof might face during the winter.
-This weekend take a few minutes to check the general condition of your roof.
+First, there are some quick checks that homeowners can do in a short time frame.
+These checks gage the risk your roof might face during the winter.

 Second, find some time to clear your gutters and downspouts.
-Any debris in the gutters will clog over the winter as storms hit and cause future damage.
-In addition, consider adding extensions to your downspouts so the water runs at least 3 to 4 feet away from the foundation.
+As winter storms strike, the debris clogs the gutters.
+Additionally, consider adding extensions to your downspouts so the water runs at least 3 to 4 feet away from the foundation.

-Third, trim any trees around the house and may fall onto the roof during a storm.
+Third, trim any trees around the house.
+In particular, cut back trees that could fall onto the house during a storm.
 Be sure to remove the debris and dead branches as well.

 For homeowners with a flat roof or asphalt surface, clearing any fall leaves or pine needles are particularly important.
-Any substance, such as leaves, tend to hold moisture, so any winter storms will be absorbed into the leaves.
-The extra weight can add up over the winter season.
+Substances, such as leaves, tend to hold moisture.
+The leaves absorb the precipitation from winter storms.
+So, the extra weight adds up over the winter season and causes strain.

-To summarize the winter preparation, take a look around your house for anything that could land on your roof or prevent water from draining away from the roof or house foundation.
+To summarize, take a look around your house for anything that could land on your home or prevent water from draining away from the roof or house foundation.

 The good news is homeowners can take steps to prevent these issues and it starts with the attic.